jsdoc2md/jsdoc-api/README.md

 <a name="module_jsdoc-api"></a>
 ## jsdoc-api
 A programmatic interface for [jsdoc3](https://github.com/jsdoc3/jsdoc).
 It provides sync, async (Promise) and streaming interfaces for the two main jsdoc operations ('explain' and 'render documentation').
+You can input source code via a string, a set of file names or a stream.

 **Example**
 ```js